jschhie/Financial-Visualizer/README.md

 # Personal Finance Tracker GUI
-> Created in Summer 2020 as an independent project.
+> Created in Summer 2020 as an independent project (ongoing).
 Written in Python.

 ## Project Overview
 A graphical user interface (GUI) that helps track, categorize, and visualize all personal transactions (i.e., withdrawals/deposits).